authapon/mcacheZero/README.md

 # mcacheZero
 Key/Value Store Caching System with LRU Algorithm.

-*This project is under experiment and development - not ready to use !!!*

-*This project is developed for my personal used.
-You may use it on your own risk or modify it as you wish.*
+*This project is developed for personal used.
+You may use it by your own risk and purpose !!!*

 **Example Usage: Write Always Mode**